hillaryfraley/obits-by-molly-ivins/_posts/2016-07-29-bill-kugle.md

 Molly Ivins, "[On Why We Loved Bill Kugle](http://archives.texasobserver.org/issue/1993/12/24#page=10 "Molly Ivins's obituary in the Texas Observer for Bill Kugle")," *Texas Observer*, December 24, 1993, accessed July 26, 2016, http://archives.texasobserver.org/issue/1993/12/24#page=10.

 #### Also Published In
-Molly Ivins, "On Why We Loved Bill Kugle," in *Nothin' but Good Times Ahead* (New York: Random House, 1993), PAGES.
+Molly Ivins, "On Why We Loved Bill Kugle," in *Nothin' but Good Times Ahead* (New York: Random House, 1993), 339-43.